 Prior to his work at Randolph, Mac taught for a decade at Lorton Station Elementary School in the highly-rated Fairfax County Schools, where he taught gifted and talented fifth-graders.
 His curriculum at Lorton Station included trebuchet tosses, water-powered rockets, geocaching, atlatl (spear-thrower) competitions, and a global awareness technology contest.
 Not limited to innovative STEM lessons, his students also enjoyed imaginative and engaging humanities studies, including designing and running ancient Roman and Greek feasts, a medieval fair, a beat poetry café, and a Toastmasters competition.

-Mac’s approach to teaching is both highly experiential and interdisciplinary, an method which allows gifted students to take advantage of their natural ability to make original and inventive connections between subjects.
-He especially emphasizes integrating arts and performance into his lessons, from art history and architecture to theatre and visual arts.
+Mac’s approach to teaching is both highly experiential and interdisciplinary, a method which allows gifted students to take advantage of their natural ability to make original and inventive connections between subjects.
+He especially emphasizes integrating arts and performance into his lessons, from art history and architecture to theater and visual arts.
 The same passion for dramatic arts that led him to participate in multiple film festivals also informed his direction of student productions of Shakespearean dramas, ancient Greek tragedies, and video documentaries.

 As a lifelong artist and craftsman, he believes that humans evolved to make everything for themselves, and most modern humans miss out on so much because they no longer design and build things to solve problems and improve their lives.
 His students are used to thinking abstractly and creatively, so it is often surprising to them when they attempt using tools to fabricate their designs and reality refuses to comply with their ideas.